The best ever carrots cooked in carrot juice

 the best carrots cooked in carrot juice

-This amazing method of cooking carrots comes from the utterly fantastic Lucky Peach Magazine, a quarterly journal of food and writing.
+This amazing method of carrots cooked in carrot juice comes from the utterly fantastic Lucky Peach Magazine (sadly no longer), a quarterly journal of food and writing.
 It’s a recipe by David Chang, one of my culinary heroes, and comes from an article in the latest ‘Chefs Edition‘ where he challenges a few cooking techniques.

 I’ll get to the carrots in a bit, but in this article, which is superbly written by Peter Meehan, Chang says ‘We’ve got to talk about it in the Chefs Issue.
 About not always blindly following culinary dogma.
 Especially blanching.
 And stocks.
 Boiling stocks is so stupid.
 And olive oil is a scam for idiots.’